webtactics/jamestaylorsolicitor.com.au/legal-services/family-law.md

-Rewrite: James Taylor is an expert in handling financial settlements, parenting agreements and superannuation splitting.
-James is very skilled in advising you through those difficult family times like separation and divorce, children's issues, property settlements and drafting and negotiating financial agreements.
+James Taylor is an expert in handling financial settlements, parenting agreements and superannuation splitting.
+James is very skilled in advising clients through those difficult family times like separation and divorce, children's issues, property settlements and drafting and negotiating financial agreements.